 The most important take away from this article should be that following best practices can give you and your M&A advisor a considerable upper hand during the negotiation process and significantly affect your company’s EBITDA multiple.
 If the EBITDA of your business is $5 million, the difference between being paid a multiple of 6 and a multiple of 8 is $10M in pre-tax earnings.
 Not bad for doing a little bit of homework!

 Was this article useful?
-Then why not subscribe to Firmex and get the latest industry insights delivered straight to your inbox.
+Then why not share it?
+Better yet, subscribe to Firmex for more M&A insights.